A continuum of non-measure equivalent groups: Introduction

-After \cite{FS} was posted on arXiv, we showed that a variation of our construction (using Proposition \ref{torsion-free-family} instead of Proposition \ref{prop:direct_sum_family}) ensures that the groups $\{G_x\}_{x\in\{0,1\}^{\mathbb N}}$ can be taken torsion-free, thus yielding the moreover assertion of Theorem \ref{A}.
+After \cite{FS} was posted on the arXiv, we showed that a variation of our construction (using Proposition \ref{torsion-free-family} instead of Proposition \ref{prop:direct_sum_family}) ensures that the groups $\{G_x\}_{x\in\{0,1\}^{\mathbb N}}$ can be taken torsion-free, thus yielding the moreover assertion of Theorem \ref{A}.
 Since the groups $\{G_x\}_{x\in\{0,1\}^{\mathbb N}}$ have zero $\ell^2$-Betti numbers of all orders, they are distinct from the groups considered in \cite{FS}.
 Indeed, a principal novelty of Theorem \ref{A} consists of providing a continuum of non-measure equivalent finitely generated groups in the regime where the usual invariants -- $\ell^2$-Betti numbers and cost -- are trivial and thus provide no useful information.

-In the remaining of the introduction, we outline the proof of Theorem \ref{A}.
+In the remainder of the introduction, we outline the proof of Theorem \ref{A}.
 The groups $\{G_x\}_{x\in\{0,1\}^{\mathbb N}}$ arise as {\it wreath-like} products in the sense introduced by Chifan, Osin, Sun and the first author in \cite{CIOS23a,CIOS23b}.
 We refer the reader to Subsection \ref{Wreath} for the definition of the class $\mathcal W\mathcal R(A,B)$ of wreath-like products of groups $A$ and $B$.
-Here we only note that the classical wreath product $A\wr B$ belongs to $\mathcal W\mathcal R(A,B)$, and that there exist many wreath-like products with property (T ) belonging to $\mathcal W\mathcal R(A,B)$, for certain hyperbolic groups $B$.
+Here we only note that the classical wreath product $A\wr B$ belongs to $\mathcal W\mathcal R(A,B)$, and that there exist many wreath-like products with property (T) belonging to $\mathcal W\mathcal R(A,B)$, for certain hyperbolic groups $B$.

-The construction of $\{G_x\}_{x\in\{0,1\}^{\mathbb N}}$ relies on the following four ingredients, which appear to be of independent interest: \begin{enumerate} \item (Proposition \ref{torsion-free-family}) There exists an infinite family $\{A_k\}_{k\geq 1}$ of pairwise non-measure equivalent, torsion-free, ICC, $4$-generated groups belonging to class $\mathcal C$ of \cite{MS06}.
-0.1in \item (Proposition \ref{WR}) For every $n\in\mathbb N$, there exists a non-trivial, torsion-free (hence ICC), hyperbolic group $B$ with the following property: for any sequence $(C_k)_{k\in\mathbb N}$ of $n$-generated groups, the class $\mathcal W\mathcal R(\bigoplus_{k\in\mathbb N}C_k,B)$ contains a property (T) group.
+The construction of $\{G_x\}_{x\in\{0,1\}^{\mathbb N}}$ relies on the following four ingredients, which appear to be of independent interest: \begin{enumerate} \item (Proposition \ref{torsion-free-family}) There exists an infinite family $\{A_k\}_{k\geq 1}$ of pairwise non-measure equivalent, torsion-free, ICC, $4$-generated groups belonging to the class $\mathcal C$ of \cite{MS06}.
+0.1in \item (Proposition \ref{WR}) For every $n\in\mathbb N$, there exists an ICC nonamenable normal subgroup $D$ of a torsion-free hyperbolic group, with the following property: for any sequence $(C_k)_{k\in\mathbb N}$ of $n$-generated groups, the class $\mathcal W\mathcal R(\bigoplus_{k\in\mathbb N}C_k,D)$ contains a property (T) group.
 0.1in